 You will be asked to pay £5 e.g. by PayPal only after we have accepted your application.
 Registration occurs on receipt of your registration fee.
 I will send details of other payment methods such as bank transfer on request.
 Credit card payment is possible through PayPal.
 The Zoom joining details will be sent shortly before the conference to those who have successfully registered.
 You will receive PDFs of the papers on condition that you have agreed in your application to respect the authors’ rights as above.

 Please do not send money unless you have been accepted.
 We will not send joining details to those who have not been accepted, and we will not refund money sent without prior acceptance, nor after 5 November.

 We plan to distribute the papers on 26 October, and on 7 November up to 40 participants will take part in the virtual conference by Zoom.
-The start time is likely to be 13.00 GMT which is 14.00 in Paris, 8.00 in New York, 05.00 in California, 21.00 in Beijing and midnight in Sydney.
+The start time is to be 13.00 GMT which is 14.00 in Paris, 8.00 in New York, 05.00 in California, 21.00 in Beijing and midnight in Sydney.
 Six half-hour slots will follow the order in the summary referenced above on this page.
 The duration will depend on the number of papers and amount of discussion.
 There will be two sessions separated by a break, and we’ll finish by 18.00.

-We wish to strike a balance between UK and international participants, meaning that it’s possible that not all who apply to give a paper, or apply by 20 October simply to discuss the papers with others, will have their paper accepted or obtain registration.
+We wish to strike a balance between UK and international participants, meaning that it’s possible that not all who apply to give a paper, or who apply by 20 October to discuss the papers with others, will obtain registration.
 Current CLSG members will be given priority.

 The Christian Literary Studies Group in association with the Universities and Colleges Christian Fellowship